Ecuador & The Galapagos

-Although covering less than 110,000 sq. miles, Ecuador contains one of the most varied geographies in South America.
-For years travelers regarded Ecuador as a gateway to the Galapagos Islands; however in the last decades, mainland Ecuador was “re-discovered” and earned its rightful place among at the top of the tourist attractions in Latin America.
+Although it covers less than 110,000 sq. miles, Ecuador contains one of the most varied geographies in South America.
+For years travelers regarded Ecuador as a gateway to the Galapagos Islands; however, in the last decades, mainland Ecuador was “re-discovered” and earned its rightful place among the top tourist attractions in Latin America.
 Together with Spiced Destinations, explore the country’s four distinct regions: the Andean Highlands, the Coastal Tropical Plains, the Amazon Basin and the Galapagos Islands.

 General Information